 FoodTruckCost

-How Much Does It Cost to Start a Food Truck?
+How Much Does It Cost to Start a Food Truck in 2026?

 Somewhere between $50K and $200K.
 That's a big range, so let's narrow it down.